What Is Denosumab (Xgeva®, Prolia®)?

 Xgeva® (denosumab) is a human monoclonal antibody that is a RANK (receptor activator of nuclear factor kappa-B) ligand inhibitor.
-Xgeva is indicated for individuals with bone metastases from solid tumors (cancer that has spread to the bones).
-Xgeva is also indicated for the treatment of hypercalcemia of malignancy, otherwise known as excess calcium in the body as a result of cancer that has spread to the bones.
+Xgeva is indicated for certain individuals with bone metastases from solid tumors (cancer that has spread to the bones) or multiple myeloma (a specific form of blood cancer).
+Xgeva is also indicated for the treatment of hypercalcemia of malignancy, otherwise known as excess calcium in the blood as a result of cancer that has spread to the bones.
 Xgeva helps prevent skeletal-related events, such as bone fractures, that are a result of cancer spreading to the bones.
 It is also indicated for adults and skeletally mature adolescents with inoperable giant cell tumor of bone.

 Xgeva is administered as a subcutaneous (under the skin) injection in the upper thigh, upper arm, or abdomen.
 Xgeva is also often co-administered with oral calcium and vitamin D supplements.
 Individuals taking Xgeva should be monitored for changes to the jaw bone and hypocalcemia (too little calcium in the blood).
 Denosumab is also on the market under the brand name Prolia, which is used for certain cases of osteoporosis (bone loss), as well as for increasing bone mass in some breast cancer, and non-metastatic prostate cancer, patients receiving specific treatments who are also at high risk of bone fracture.1,2